AlpsMonaco/simplelog/README.md

 }

 ```
-By default,the log file name is you executable name.Assumes that your executable name is `calculate`,
+By default,the log file name is your executable name.Assumes that your executable name is `calculate`,
 then a file `calculate.log` will be created and logged to whenever any `simple::Log` function is called.
 You could also use macro `SIMPLE_LOG_FILENAME` to custom your own log name instead of executable name.